Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

+\begin{corollary} Consider all real algebraic sets that are defined by finite collections $A\subseteq \rx$ such that $\vsc{A}$ is totally real and $(A)$ is radical.
+There is an algorithm for checking invariance of such sets with respect to polynomial vector fields $\mathbf{F}:=\xpf$ that is polynomial in the maximal degree $d$ of elements of $A$ and $\xpf$ and singly exponential in the number of variables $n$. \end{corollary} \begin{proof} Since $\vsc{A}$ is totally real and $(A)$ is radical, by Theorem \ref{radinvartest} $\vsr{A}$ is invariant with respect to $\mathbf{F}$ if and only if $\ldf{q} \in (A)$ for all $q\in A$.
+Apply a test like Sz\'{a}nt\'{o}'s \cite{{Szanto97},{szanto1999computation}} for radical ideal membership that is singly exponential in the number of variables and polynomial in the degree.

-\begin{proof} Immediate from Corollary \ref{membinvar} and Proposition \ref{noninvarsuff}. \end{proof} Theorem \ref{radinvartest} raises some important questions.
+\end{proof} Theorem \ref{radinvartest} raises some important questions.
 How common is it for $\vsc{A}$ to be totally real and $(A)$ to be radical, and can we check those properties efficiently?
 Regarding the prevalence of totally real varieties, we make the following observations about Theorem \ref{signchange}, which states that the complex variety corresponding to an irreducible real algebraic variety defined by a single polynomial $p\in \rx$ is totally real if and only if $p$ assumes both positive and negative values as $\bx$ varies over $\bbr^n$.

 Fix the degree $d$.
 Blekherman (\cite[Thm.
 1.1]{blekherman2006there}) has given an asymptotic, probabilistic result showing that for large $n=|\mathbf{x}|$, a randomly chosen polynomial almost certainly attains both positive and negative values.
 (More precisely, \cite{blekherman2006there} puts a probability measure on the space of polynomials and shows that as $n\rightarrow \infty$, the ratio of the measure of the set of nonnegative polynomials and the measure of the set of all polynomials goes to 0.
 See the first inequality in Theorem 1.1 of \cite{blekherman2006there}, which gives an upper bound $c_2n^{-1/2}$ on this ratio for some constant $c_2$.)
 Also, if $n\geq 2$ the space of reducible polynomials of at most a given bounded degree has strictly lower dimension than the space of all polynomials with that bound on the degree (see Example \ref{irredex} below).
 Hence for large $n$ a randomly chosen polynomial $p\in\rx$ will almost certainly define a totally real complex variety by Theorem \ref{signchange} because $p$ will almost certainly be irreducible and take on both positive and negative values.
 We suspect that a similar result holds for varieties that are defined by multiple, possibly reducible, polynomials (i.e., the generic situation should be that a complex variety defined over $\bbr$ is totally real).